jdconley/argon2themax/README.md

 ```

 ## Typical Usage
+You can find all of these examples in the [test](https://github.com/jdconley/argon2themax/tree/master/test) directory.

 You should use argon2themax on your service instances that are responsible for hashing
 passwords.
 To get the most accurate measurements, you should run the `getMaxOptions()`
 function for the first time while your system is idle.
 It is very CPU and memory